Sasha Alex Lessin, Ph. D.

 The Panama Canal (1904–1914) was an engineering triumph — and a geopolitical fulcrum.

-The Canal Zone was governed by the United States.
+The Canal Zone was under United States governance.

 In 1964, sovereignty protests erupted (Martyrs’ Day).